 On March 4, 2004, Mianne Bagger, a golfer from Denmark, makes history at the Women’s Australian Open as the first transgender athlete to compete in a professional golf tournament.
 Bagger shoots an underwhelming 84 (12 over par) in her first round, but that is a footnote to the historic performance.

 Bagger told reporters it took her a while to overcome the nervousness associated with the feat: “I don’t know where my swing was. ...
 I was pretty numb the first seven holes.
 I couldn’t really feel much below my shoulders.”

-Bagger, who was born male in 1966, began playing golf as an 8-year-old.
+Bagger, who was assigned male at birth in 1966, began playing golf as an 8-year-old.
 She was photographed with star golfer Greg Norman in Golf World magazine as a 14-year-old.
 However, she struggled with her sexual identity as a teen, stopped playing golf and felt “thoroughly depressed...suicidal.”
-She had gender reassignment surgery in 1995 and resumed playing golf again at age 32 in 1998.
+She had gender affirming surgery in 1995 and resumed playing golf again at age 32 in 1998.

 In 2004, Bagger qualified for the Ladies European Tour and had a couple decent showings in her career.
 In addition to leaving a legacy as the first transgender professional golfer, her advocacy caused a number of golf associations, such as the LPGA, to amend their bylaws to remove “female at birth” requirements.